CrossCode: Development and release

 Development of the game was started in 2011 by German studio Radical Fish Games.
 In February 2015 it was introduced as an Indiegogo project, seeking €80 000 in crowdfunding alongside a web-based demo version.
 The game's early access version was released for Linux, macOS, and Windows on Steam later that year.
 Initially, the game was envisioned as having a 2016 release date, but development "just took much longer than expected", so it was delayed several times.
 Although it was initially intended as a crowdfunding reward, the Steam early access release allowed the developers to have a continuous source of income to keep working as needed, and employ player feedback to add more features and balance the game.

 Due to the story's importance, the team worked first on gameplay elements, then on the game map, only adding narrative content once all other elements were completed.
 Around half of the story was delayed until the full release, to allow players to experience the gameplay during early access, since "people only play the story only once mostly".
 Crosscodes gameplay elements were based on a "lot of different inspirations".
 The ball-throwing mechanic was taken from Yoshi's Island, while questing and exploration was inspired by games such as the Xenoblade series.
 However, to prevent it from being a clone of older games, the developers tried to "look at them from a game designer perspective", and not blindly copy their mechanics.
 They also added features that were not possible in classic games, such as a three-dimensional physics system.
 Although the game's party system did not have a major impact on gameplay, it was added to fit the MMORPG setting of the narrative.

 The graphical style of the game was influenced by old SNES games such as Chrono Trigger and Terranigma.
 The developers decided to keep the style largely "like in the old games", in contrast to more graphically distinct independent games such as Hyper Light Drifter.
 However, they still chose to add a few modern graphical elements such as shadow maps, based on their previous experience in the RPG Maker community.

 The crowdfunding campaign also included a Wii U version, which was envisioned as using the system's web development toolset, but it was later delayed to prioritise the Steam version.
-After the Wii U was discontinued, the publishers Deck 13 collaborated with the developers to compile the game's JavaScript code into a version compatible with other consoles, as they could not run it natively due to technical and licensing restrictions.
+After the Wii U was discontinued, the publishers Deck13 collaborated with the developers to compile the game's JavaScript code into a version compatible with other consoles, as they could not run it natively due to technical and licensing restrictions.